COVID-19 protests in Canada

 The COVID-19 protests in Canada are protests that began in April 2020, with protests in Vancouver, Toronto, Edmonton, and Ottawa against the Government of Canada's response to the COVID-19 pandemic and subsequent measures.

+In Alberta, a group called "Walk for Freedom" ran anti-mask protests from at least April 2020 to February 2021.
+In Ontario, various protests were held from at least April 2020 to December 2021 in Toronto at the Ontario Legislative Building, Yonge–Dundas Square (now Sankofa Square), and Toronto General Hospital; in Ottawa at Parliament Hill; and also in the cities of Barrie, Oshawa, and London.
+In Quebec, there were various protests in the city of Montréal from at least December 2020 to May 2021.

 National

+The Canada convoy protest occurred across Canada in January and February 2022.

+By province

 British Columbia

 COVID-19 anti-lockdown protests began on 19 April 2020 in Vancouver.

 Alberta

 A group calling itself "Walk for Freedom" has been organizing anti-mask protests since at least April 2020.
 Concerns were raised when several hundred protestors took part in a 20 February 2021 freedom convoy and Jericho Torch March at the Alberta Legislature Building organized by the "Walk for Freedom Alberta" and the "Freedom Unity Alliance".
 Organizers for the Legislature event included People's Party of Canada's Laura-Lynn Thompson, New Federation Party of Canada's Brad Carrington, Wexit founder's Peter Downing, Kevin J. Johnston, Calgary street pastor, Artur Pawlowski, and Wildrose Independence Party of Alberta's Paul Hinman, according to their posters.

 In his 6 January 2021 YouTube message, Pawlowski announced what he called the "Jericho Freedom March" organized by the Street Church and March for Jesus" to the Legislature on 20 February.
 He said, "Look what is happening in and to the United States!" in reference to the 6 January storming of the United States Capitol.
 He said, "If we will not stand up and unite together now [against the globalistic agendas], we might never have this opportunity again.
 We would like to invite you to the biggest rally in Alberta".
 Posters also said that they were peaceful, support the police group and "stand up for rights and freedoms".
 Similar posters had been used since January that drew "confusion and concern from religious experts who say it appears to link religious and racist imagery" which included carrying Tiki torches used in the 2017 US Unite the Right rally.
 The poster advertising the rally showed the 2017 "image of white nationalists marching through Charlottesville."